Who Becomes a Reading Specialist? People Who Love to Read and Want to Help Children Succeed

 How are reading specialists used in schools and districts?
 Though many positions have different names according to the school district, below are several roles:

-- As a reading/learning specialist working directly with students.
-They plan, teach, and evaluate instruction for students having difficulty with reading or writing.
+- Reading/learning specialists plan, teach, and evaluate instruction for students having difficulty with reading or writing.
 They work with students in small groups and in classroom settings from elementary through the secondary level.

-- As a reading interventionist.
-They work with specific children who have been identified as needing more literacy support than can be provided by the classroom teacher.
+- Reading interventionists work with specific children who have been identified as needing more literacy support than can be provided by the classroom teacher.
 They design interventions tailored to each child’s needs.
 One-to-one instruction is extremely beneficial for students who may feel lost in whole-group settings.

-- As a literacy coach.
-They support teacher learning and professional development and facilitate literacy program efforts, collaborating to improve classroom, grade-level, departmental, and school-wide literacy.
+- Literacy coach support teacher learning and professional development and facilitate literacy program efforts, collaborating to improve classroom, grade-level, departmental, and school-wide literacy.

-- As a literacy coordinator.
-They evaluate, develop, and lead, or collaborate with other educators or community groups to lead, a school’s or district’s literacy program.
+- Literacy coordinator evaluate, develop, and lead, or collaborate with other educators or community groups to lead, a school’s or district’s literacy program.

-- As a staff developer.
-They are in charge of leading professional development for schools and districts, supporting current teachers in maintaining their professional knowledge base and responding to new initiatives.
+- Staff developer are in charge of leading professional development for schools and districts, supporting current teachers in maintaining their professional knowledge base and responding to new initiatives.
 Staff developers often work for educational consulting groups or as private consultants.

 A (School) Day in the Life: Licensed Reading Specialists

-Erin Yang (alumna, '01, '13) is a literacy specialist in a K–8 school in Brookline, Massachusetts.
-She became a specialist, she says, “so that I would know how to teach students to read, especially those who struggle.
+Erin became a specialist “so that I would know how to teach students to read, especially those who struggle.
 I didn't intend to be a literacy specialist, but I am so glad that my path led here.”

-Half of her day consists of pull-out intervention for struggling readers, one-to-one intervention; during the other half, she does small-group intervention as well as coaching and creating professional development for teachers in her school.
-She describes as most rewarding “working with students and seeing the amazing progress they can make when given targeted instruction designed specifically for them.”
+Half of her day consists of pull-out intervention for struggling readers, one-to-one intervention; during the other half, she does small-group intervention and creating professional development for other teachers in her school.
+She's most rewarded by “working with students and seeing the amazing progress they can make when given targeted instruction designed specifically for them.”

 Her day is on a tight schedule.
 Specialist intervention periods are scheduled five days a week.
 “I break a 30-minute block into 3-4 activities.
 For a first-grade group, I always start with reading books students are familiar with, then we move to word work on a new skill, then practice the new skill, and then back into a new book for more reading and/or writing.
 Activities include building and practicing sight words using magnetic letters, or using sound boxes to practice hearing sounds in words, sentence strips/magnets for phrasing and fluency, and games to reinforce sight word knowledge, develop vocabulary, and increase comprehension.